mmbajo/PROBA-V/README.md

 ```

 ## Usage
-I shall implement an editable config file mechanism in the future.
-I find it really annoying when I make a typo in command line and not being able to correct it fast.
+I shall implement an editable config file mechanism in the future as I find it really annoying when I make a typo in command line and not being able to correct it fast.
+But maybe one could use shell scripts for this.
 ### Preprocessing
 ```sh
 python3 utils/dataGenerator.py --dir probav_data \